-Three key climate stressors impacting the Wadden Sea OUV in a time frame of 50 and 100 years were identified by applying the Climate Vulnerability Index (CVI) rapid assessment method: 1) temperature trend (air and/or water), 2) extreme temperature events and 3) sea level rise (see the CVI report9).
+Three key climate stressors impacting the Wadden Sea OUV in a time frame of 50 and 100 years were identified by applying the Climate Vulnerability Index (CVI) rapid assessment method: 1) temperature trend (air and/or water), 2) extreme temperature events and 3) sea level rise (see the CVI report).
 In a "business as usual" scenario, representing the most probable outcome of current greenhouse gas emissions policies worldwide, the OUV vulnerability was assessed high, meaning there is potential for major loss or substantial alteration of the majority of the key values that convey the OUV.
 Enhanced sea level rise may seriously affect structure, functions, and the characteristic biodiversity of the Wadden Sea ecosystem.
-As substantiated in trilateral reports of the former working group on coastal protection and sea level rise in the Wadden Sea (200510 and 201011), strong sea level rise may lead to a significant reduction in tidal flats and salt marshes as well as in safety of the inhabitants of the region.
+As substantiated in trilateral reports of the former working group on coastal protection and sea level rise in the Wadden Sea (2005 and 2010), strong sea level rise may lead to a significant reduction in tidal flats and salt marshes as well as in safety of the inhabitants of the region.
 Furthermore, climate change may severely impact the present distribution and abundance of species.
+Sufficient freshwater availability during the growing season and as input into the estuarine areas should not be overlooked.
 Also, additional climate stressors (like precipitation trend, storm surge, ocean acidification) may have an impact on the OUV.